EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 )
 ```

-We specify the hyperparameters we want to change by marking them as `FLAGS$name`.
-So in this model, we are trying different values of `kernel_size` and `strides`, which are denoted by the `kernel_size1` and `strides1` flag respectively.
+We target the hyperparameters we want to change by marking them as `FLAGS$name`.
+So in this model, we are tuning different values of `kernel_size` and `strides`, which are denoted by the `kernel_size1` and `strides1` flag respectively.

-Lastly, we have to specify how is trained and evaluated.
+Lastly, we must specify how the model is trained and evaluated.

 ```r